Popmotion/popmotion/packages/style-value-types/README.md

 - `rgbUnit`: Integer between `1` and `255`
 - `rgba`: String in `rgba(rgbUnit, rgbUnit, rgbUnit, alpha)` format

-## Complex and combo types
+## complex

-The `complex` and `combo` value types are slightly different to the others.
-Instead of a `transform` method, they have a `createTransformer` method which returns the `transform` method:
+The `complex` value type is slightly different to the others.
+Instead of a `transform` method, it has a `createTransformer` method which returns the `transform` method:

 ```javascript
 const svgPath = 'M150 0 L75 200';